Demographics of Peru: Language

-The drastic decline in use and knowledge of indigenous languages is largely attributed to the recent demographic factors.
-The urbanization and assimilation of Peru's Amerindian plurality into the Hispanic-mestizo culture, as well as the new socioeconomic factors associated with class structure, have given privilege to the use of Spanish at the expense of the Amerindian languages which were spoken by the majority of the population less than a century ago.
+The drastic decline in use and knowledge of indigenous languages is largely attributed to recent demographic factors.
+The urbanization and assimilation of Peru's Amerindian plurality into the Hispanic mestizo culture, as well as new socioeconomic factors associated with class structure, have given privilege to the use of Spanish at the expense of the Amerindian languages which were spoken by the majority of the population less than a century ago.

-The major obstacle to a more widespread use of the Quechua language is the fact that multiple dialects of this language exist.
+The major obstacle to a more widespread use of Quechua is the fact that multiple varieties of this language exist.
 Quechua, along with Aymara and the minor indigenous languages, was originally and remains essentially an oral language.
-Therefore, there is a lack of modern media which use it: for example books, newspapers, software, magazines, technical journals, etc. However, non-governmental organizations, as well as state sponsored groups, are involved in projects to edit and translate major works into the Quechua language; for instance, in late 2005 a version of Don Quixote was presented in Quechua.
-There has also been an increasing and organized effort to teach Quechua in public schools in the areas where Quechua is spoken.
+As a result, there is a lack of modern media which use it, such as books, newspapers, software, magazines, and technical journals.
+However, non-governmental organizations, as well as state-sponsored groups, are involved in projects to edit and translate major works into Quechua; for instance, in late 2005 a version of Don Quixote was presented in the language.
+There has also been an increasing and organized effort to teach Quechua in public schools in the areas where it is spoken.

-The percentage of native speakers of Quechua who are illiterate has been decreasing lately, as 86.87% of the Peruvian population is literate.
+The percentage of native speakers of Quechua who are illiterate was decreasing as of 2008, as 86.87% of the Peruvian population is literate.
 More encouraging, nationwide literacy rate of youth aged 15 to 24 years is high and considered an achievement in Peruvian educational standards.

-As part of the recent push in Peru to recognize and integrate indigenous into national life, Kuczynski's government is supporting the use of indigenous languages in Peru, with the state-run TV station starting to broadcast in December 2016 a daily news program in Quechua and in April 2017 one in Aymara.
-The President's state-of-the-union address was simultaneously translated to Quechua in July 2017.
+As part of the recent push in Peru to recognize and integrate indigenous people into national life, the government of Pedro Pablo Kuczynski supported the use of indigenous languages in Peru, with the state-run TV station starting to broadcast in December 2016 a daily news program in Quechua and in April 2017 one in Aymara.
+The President's state-of-the-union address was simultaneously translated into Quechua in July 2017.
 As of 2016, government figures show about 4 million (13 percent) of the population speak Quechua fluently, while up to 10 million – around a third of the population – understand some of the language.

-Education

-Under the 1993 constitution, primary education is free and compulsory.
-The system is highly centralized, with the Ministry of Education appointing all public school teachers.
-Although 83% of Peru's students attend public schools at all levels, over 15% percent (usually the upper-classes and upper middle-class) attend private.